-Based on the first two articles (which you can read here and here) in this series, we now know there are two key factors that determine when you can accept private payment from a Medicare beneficiary:
+Based on the first two articles (which you can read in this blog post and this blog post) in this series, we now know there are two key factors that determine when you can accept private payment from a Medicare beneficiary:

 - Your/your clinic’s provider relationship with Medicare